Yanyan07/Blackjack-App/README.md

 # Blackjack App
+Could you please organize the following "overview" for me?
 ## Overview
-The Blackjack Game project is a web application that allows users to play the popular casino card game, Blackjack.
-The application is built using the Spring Boot framework for the backend and React for the frontend.
+* The Blackjack Game project is a web application that allows users to play the popular casino card game, Blackjack.
+The application utilizes the Spring Boot framework for the backend and React for the frontend.

-Blackjack, or twenty-one, Card game whose object is to be dealt cards having a higher count than those of the dealer, up to but not exceeding 21.
-The dealer uses two decks of 104 cards.
-Aces count as 1 or 11, and face cards as 10.
+* Blackjack, also known as twenty-one, is a card game where the objective is to be dealt cards with a higher total value than the dealer, without exceeding a count of 21.
+In this game, the dealer uses two decks of 104 cards, and the values are assigned as follows: Aces count as either 1 or 11, and face cards (King, Queen, and Jack) count as 10.

-Never played Blackjack before?
-This is your chance to learn the game in and out.
-You can play this classic casino game just for fun!
-You'll be winning in no time.
+* Whether you are new to Blackjack or an experienced player, this application provides an opportunity to learn and enjoy the game.
+You can play this classic casino game just for fun and improve your skills along the way.
+With practice, you'll become a skilled player and start winning in no time.

 ## How to Use
-Please download code from https://github.com/Yanyan07/Blackjack-App.
-The server runs on port 8080, and client runs on port 3000.
+1. Download the code from https://github.com/Yanyan07/Blackjack-App.
+   * The server runs on port 8080, and the client runs on port 3000.

-Go to the folder frontend in terminal, and run "npm i" and "npm start".
-In your browser, the home page is displayed.
-Click "start" button to start the game and click "exit" button to end the game anytime.
-Click "deal" button, you'll receive 2 cards.
-Picture cards are worth 10 points and Aces are worth either 1 or 10.
-"Hit" for another card, and get your score as close to 21 as you can without going bust.
-"Stand" for no more card, and show the result.
-It shuffles every 5 rounds of game, and restarts game when it runs out of cards in the deck.

-Thank you for reviewing our project.
-I hope you enjoyed it as much as I did creating it!
+2. Open your terminal and navigate to the "frontend" folder.

+3. Run the following commands in the terminal:
+   * npm i
+   * npm start

+4. In your web browser, the home page of the Blackjack-App will be displayed.
+Click the "Start" button to begin the game.

+5. To end the game at any time, click the "Exit" button.
+Click the "Deal" button to receive two cards at the beginning of each round.

+6. Remember that picture cards are worth 10 points, and Aces are worth either 1 or 10 points.

+7. Choose whether to "Hit" or "Stand":
+   * Click "Hit" to receive another card and try to get your total score as close to 21 as possible without exceeding it.
+   * Click "Stand" if you don't want any more cards and want to end your turn.

+8. The game will display the result based on your score and the dealer's score.

+9. The deck will shuffle every 5 rounds of the game.

+10. If the deck runs out of cards, the game will automatically restart.

+Thank you for using the Blackjack-App.
+Enjoy playing!

 ## Technologies Used
 * Java 1.8